 After the Artupia Refund Program starts we review the information about the artwork that the buyer and seller provide and if we determine that the artwork has a defect, the seller can decide to follow our Return Process within 3 days from the transaction defect decision:

 - If the seller follows our Return Process within our timeline and pays return postage costs, the buyer can send back the artwork.
-When the seller Return Process is concluded, we refund to the buyer the full cost of the artwork and original postage via PayPal.
+When the seller Return Process is concluded, we refund the buyer the full cost of the artwork and original postage via PayPal.

-- If the seller doesn’t follow our Return Process within our timelines or he doesn’t pay the return postage costs, the seller Return Process closes automatically and we refund to the buyer the full cost of the artwork and original postage via PayPal.
+- If the seller doesn’t follow our Return Process within our timelines or he doesn’t pay the return postage costs, the seller Return Process closes automatically and we refund the buyer the full cost of the artwork and original postage via PayPal.

 The seller must follow our Return Process Rules:

 - Timeline: the seller must follow the Return Process no later than 3 days after the defect transaction decision.
-If the seller doesn’t follow our Return Process within our timelines the request closes automatically and we refund to the buyer the full cost of the artwork and original postage via PayPal.
+If the seller doesn’t follow our Return Process within our timelines the request closes automatically and we refund the buyer the full cost of the artwork and original postage via PayPal.

 - Postage costs: the cost of return postage is the seller’s responsibility.
 Within 3 days after following the Return Process, the seller must charge our Paypal account with the return postage costs and customs charges with PayPal.
 Seller is legally required to pay return postage costs and to refund original P&P costs when the buyer returns the artwork because it's defective, isn't as described, or it was damaged in the post.
-If the seller doesn’t pay return postage costs, the request closes automatically and we refund to the buyer the full cost of the artwork and original postage via PayPal.
+If the seller doesn’t pay return postage costs, the request closes automatically and we refund the buyer the full cost of the artwork and original postage via PayPal.

 - Location: the seller is required to accept the return at the same departure address specified in the first shipment of the artwork.